KQM-git/TCL/docs/general-mechanics/lifeskills.md

 ### Ice Bridge

-* You can cross the water by applying cryo on water surface.
+* You can cross the water by applying Cryo on water surface.
-  * Ayaka can infinitely sprint across large bodies of water using her Dash and infused Normal Attacks to freeze the water for herself.
+  * Ayaka can infinitely sprint across large bodies of water using her Dash and infused Normal Attacks to Freeze the water for herself.
 She has time for about four basic attacks before you should dash again to avoid falling into the water.

 ### Always wait for Mora before Teleporting